 SENCO and SEN Staff

-Our SENDCO is Miss Justine Smith and she has completed the National Award for SEN Coordination (NASENCO) in November 2019.
+Our SENDCO is Miss Justine Smith and she has completed the National Award for SEN Coordination (NASENCO) in November 2019 and completed the Youth Mental First Aid (YMHFA) in February 2022 in conjunction with Mental Health First Aid England.
 To contact Miss Smith, please use the Contact Us section of our website.

 It is the SENDCO’s job to: